-Current and former customers who received a mailed notice from Universal Lenders in early 2026 informing them that their personal information may have been compromised in a November 2024 data breach, may be qualify to submit a claim for up to $2,500 and free credit monitoring from a class action settlement.
+Current and former customers who received a mailed notice from Universal Lenders in early 2026 informing them a November 2024 data breach may have compromised their personal information could qualify to submit a claim for up to $2,500 and free credit monitoring from a class action settlement.

-Universal Lenders LLC has agreed to pay to settle a class action lawsuit that was filed after a targeted cyberattack exposed sensitive customer data, including names, Social Security numbers, financial account numbers and driver’s license numbers.
+Universal Lenders LLC agreed to settle a class action lawsuit alleging a targeted cyberattack exposed sensitive customer data, including names, Social Security numbers, financial account numbers and driver’s license numbers.
 The data incident impacted approximately 19,575 individuals

 Who can file a claim for a data breach payout?

-Class members are individuals who were mailed a notice by Universal Lenders LLC stating that their private information was potentially compromised in the November 2024 data breach.
+Class members are individuals who received a notice from Universal Lenders LLC stating a November 2024 data breach potentially compromised their private information.

 How much will the settlement payment be?